-10 Ways to Bond With Your New Dog
+10 Simple Ways to Bond With Your New Dog

 Bringing home a new dog is an exciting time, and we all want to start our dogs off on the right foot.
 And for many of us that means creating a strong bond with our new best friend.

 Like any relationship creating a deep bond takes time, but there are ways to strengthening it from day one.
-Here’s 10 ways to bond with your new dog:
+From understanding the importance of being patient to encouraging good behaviors, here’s 10 ways to bond with your new dog.

 1. Be Patient